crytic/building-secure-contracts/program-analysis/echidna/Exercise-5.md

 1. Follow the instructions on the [Damn Vulnerable DeFi CTF][ctf] page, namely:
     - clone the repo, and
-    - install the dependencies.
+    - install the dependencies via `npm install`.
+2. To run Echidna on these contracts you must comment out the `dependencyCompiler` section in `hardhat.config.js`.
+Otherwise, the project will not compile with [`crytic-compile`](https://github.com/crytic/crytic-compile).
+See the example provided [here](./exercises/exercise5/example.hardhat.config.ts).
-2. Create a contract called `UnstoppableEchidna` in the `contract/unstoppable` directory.
+3. Create a contract called `UnstoppableEchidna` in the `contract/unstoppable` directory.
-3. Analyze the `before` function in `test/unstoppable/unstoppable.challenge.js` to identify what initial setup needs to be done.
+4. Analyze the `before` function in `test/unstoppable/unstoppable.challenge.js` to identify what initial setup needs to be done.

 Hint: You don't need to make the setup very complex.
 It is possible to find the bug with just three contracts:
   - `DamnValuableToken`